jackjocross/til/README.md

 * defaultProps: Allow you to declare default values for your component properties in case none are passed in.
 * Reselect: A library that can be used with React in order to create memoized functions that can be used to create derived data.
 This can increase the performance of your React application by preventing unnecessary rerenders and only performing expensive calculations when the state has actually changed.

+#Redux
+* combineReducers: Combines multiple reducer functions into one so that you can more easily modularize your reducers and still pass in just the state object.

 #Immutable
 * fromJS: Deeply creates an immutable object.
 * Map: Shallowly creates an immutable object.
+* toJS: returns the native JavaScript version of the immutable object.

 #Webpack
 * file-loader: A Webpack loader that can be used to include static asset files such as images or fonts in your bundle.
+* json-loader: A Webpack loader that should be included to load JSON files such as mocks into your bunde.

 #Node
 * nvm (Node version manager): can be used to easily switch between running different versions of Node and NPM for each shell window.
 Use "nvm install ${version}" to install and use a specific Node version and "nvm use ${version}" to switch between available versions.  "nvm ls -remote" lists all Node versions available for download.